Koanyaku/godot_rmesh_import/docs/importing_cbre-ex_files.md

     - Include Invisible Collisions

         - A [boolean](https://docs.godotengine.org/en/stable/classes/class_bool.html) value.
 Some RMesh files have collisions that are invisible.
-If this value is _true_, they will be included in the imported mesh.
+If this value is _true_, they will be included in the imported mesh.<br><br>

+        > ⚠️ **Due to how Meshes work, the invisible collisions surface will actually be visible, and you will need to make them invisible yourself with a custom Material.**

 ---